Technigo/project-design-handoff-vite/README.md

 A form was prepped but as there was no form in the design I decided to comment it out.

-Team-mates, course material, chatGPT were used.
+Team-mates, course material, chatGPT were used. chatGPT was used for the translation as it could save time copying the endpoints and code I've written in the en.json file.
+Although the translation itself would had to be change in a real world scenario.

 Fellow team-mate Inna Kokic was developing the same design.
 Even though we worked individually it made us able to discuss some issues interpretting the design etc.